rw251/process-mining/index.md

 		- History of bleeds + NSAID
 		- Warfarin + Antiplatelet (including aspirin)
 	- ***Perhaps I should look at a combined pathway including NSAID, antiplatelets, aspirin, warfarin and bleed history which might help find the interactions in patients with multiple morbidities?***
-- Figure 2
-	- I find it a bit annoying that there is a path from the start to the end that just includes ASPIRIN-STOPPED.
-If I set the path inclusion to 100% then this disappears as it isn't valid (it always comes after ASPIRIN-STARTED). ***Is there a way to deal with this situation?***
-- Figures x/y/z
-	- These process maps have routes that don't terminate e.g. you get stuck in a loop and can't get to the "STOP" node.
-I guess this is ok and is just trying to prevent spaghetti, but ***is it possible within Disco (or a different tool) to say something like "only show the top 60% of paths but include all paths from the START node and to the END node"?***
+- Manual editing of process map: These process maps have routes that don't terminate e.g. you get stuck in a loop and can't get to the "STOP" node.
+I guess this is ok and is just trying to prevent spaghetti, but ***is it possible within Disco (or a different tool) to say something like "only show the top 60% of paths but always include all paths from the START node and all paths to the END node"?*** Maybe for maps with not many nodes like this I should just include all paths.
+- Minor annoyances:
+	- Is there a way to save a project (currently I try to open a new one then save when it warns I have unsaved changes but there must be a better way)

 ### 2 References